mikyegresl/Android_Messenger/README.md

 #### 3.2.3 Exchange Messages
 Basically, message exchange in realtime is constantly pushing information into database and fetching from it.
 For example, if current user sends some message, a new message entry is created in database and then is read by Firebase asynchronous listeners.
-In UI, messages of current user are displayed green and attached to right side of the window, while messages of a peer are displayed from left side and in blue color respectively.
+In UI, messages of current user are displayed green and attached to the right side of the window, while messages of a peer are displayed from the left and are in blue color respectively.

 ![Chat](https://github.com/mikyegresl/Android_Messenger/blob/master/screens/chat.png)